hklcf/Adhell3/README.md

 # Disclaimer
 Adhell3 is merely an app that is using the Samsung Knox SDK APIs. <br/>
-In order to use these APIs, the Knox SDK and a KPE Development license key are needed. <br/>
+In order to use these APIs, the Knox SDK and an ELM Development license key are needed. <br/>
 These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement given by Samsung. <br/>
 The developer is then responsible how this app will be used and I don't take any responsibilities of any damages caused by this app. <br/>